RashedDadou/DNA-Inspired-Layered-Repair-Pipeline/README.md

 Project Name: DNA-Inspired Layered Repair Pipeline (v2)
 Purpose: To restore and revive damaged images using intelligent genetic/organic methods, focusing on localized accuracy and bio-evidence.

+Key Techniques:

+DNA pulsing (positive then negative – viability then denaturation suppression) → A clever and innovative concept Using ControlNet Union locally first, then fallback on HF → A mature design Separating DndSeedColorEngine as an independent entity → An excellent decision (modularity) Attempting to create directed color layers on the edges of the net → Strong aesthetics Using Dirichlet distribution in genetic_random blending → A nice scientific touch Including monitor_dnd_color_mix → A beautiful analytical concept (if developed further)

 Release Date: 7 March 2026
 Developer: [Your Name] + Grok Collaboration
 Project Summary: The system mimics the process of genetic regeneration within an image by: